zeus-health/ctw-component-library/.changeset/dull-taxis-attack.md

 "@zus-health/ctw-component-library": patch
 ---

-Condition History page now sorts by date and the entries without a date are filtered to the end.
+Condition History now sorts by date and the entries without a date are filtered to the end.